marlinspike/MCPDemo/README.md

 - **Features:**
   - List all artists and genres.
   - Run arbitrary `SELECT` SQL queries (read-only).
-  - Get all tracks for a given artist name (using a prompt-generated SQL statement).
+  - Get all tracks for a given artist (using a prompt-generated SQL statement).
+  - Get artist info (using the argument `name`).
 - **Usage:**
   - Ensure `chinook.db` is present in the project directory.
   - Run the server: `uv run mcp dev sqlite_server.py`
   - Use the provided tools to query artists, genres, or tracks.
+For artist info and tracks, use the argument `name` (not `artist_name`).

+## 3. OpenAI MCP Client (`client.py`)

+- **Purpose:** Allows conversational interaction with both MCP servers via OpenAI, using tool schemas for argument validation.
+- **Usage:**
+  - Configure your `.env` file (see below).
+  - Run: `python client.py`
+  - Type prompts such as: `get me info about the artist "AC/DC" from sqlite`

 ## Project Structure

 - `yt.py` — YouTube transcript MCP server
 - `sqlite_server.py` — SQLite Chinook DB MCP server
+- `client.py` — OpenAI MCP client for both servers
 - `chinook.db` — SQLite database file
 - `pyproject.toml` — Project dependencies
+- `.env.example` — Example environment configuration

 ## Requirements